 The day has arrived—after over 5 years of development and delays, the Department of Defense (DoD) has released the final rule for Cybersecurity Maturity Model Certification (CMMC).
-It was released for public comment earlier this week and officially published in the Federal Register on October 15.
-The rule will take effect on December 16, 2024, and will establish the CMMC program and process into law.
+It was released for public comment in October, and went into effect on December 16, 2024, establishing the CMMC program and process into law.
+No updates were made during the public comment period.
 Let’s dive into what this rule entails and the timeline for implementation so you can be prepared for this new requirement.

 The Cybersecurity Maturity Model Certification (CMMC) program was created by the DoD to ensure defense contractors and subcontractors are taking the right measures to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
 Currently, all contractors no matter what level of information they are handling, have to self-attest they are taking the appropriate steps to safeguard the sensitive information they deal with as contractors.
 CMMC will establish the levels of security necessary for each contract and verify contractors are maintaining their status throughout the period for performance.